 The Creature, whose existence I infer from what I see around me in the university, is the malevolent controlling force that propels the institution along in ever-stupider directions: a vast, grub-like being that lives in the bowels of Senate House, covered with electrodes and feeding on despair.
-Suggest other explanations if you wish:none of them can explain all the quirks and details satisfactorily.
+Suggest other explanations if you wish: none of them can explain all the quirks and details satisfactorily.
 Perhaps the Creature was relaxing after a hard Friday afternoon digesting a junior member of staff from Personnel, who had dared to point out that a three-hour meeting is at least two-and-a-half-hours too long; or perhaps Personnel no longer have meetings, but simply gather into piles to sleep.
 Either way, I sense that the Creature was itself drowsy and unfocused, luxuriating in the sensation of the fluid moving around its vat, eyes closed, tentacles relaxed.
 The electrodes that hook it up to (among other things) the university timetabling software were, I fancy, relatively quiet.
 This lulled the spooning minion into a false sense of security, and he spoke without considering the consequences of his actions.

 ‘Minion,’ mumbled the Creature, who has never troubled to learn the names of those who serve him, ‘do you know how old I am?’

-‘Nearly one hundred, Sire,’ replied the minion (let’s call him Gavin).
+‘Nearly one hundred, O Great One,’ replied the minion (let’s call him Gavin).
 ‘Your centenary is only a few years away.
 But everybody is living longer these days.
 I was reading on the internet the other day that–’ A tentacle flopped out of the vat, seizing Gavin by the face and arresting him in the middle of his (no doubt very tedious) sentence.
 ‘A moment, minion.
 What is … the internet?’

 At the end of the ensuing conversation with the luckless Gavin, the Creature issued a mad decree:

 that all the world should be taxed that the university couldn’t consider itself modern (modern!) unless all written work was submitted, marked and returned online.
 As the Creature’s decrees go, this is only mildly mad; my personal favourite is still the edict we had in 2008 to combat the financial crisis by buying cheaper pens.
 In theory, online submission and marking makes a lot of sense.
 Certainly it is a case of fixing something that wasn’t broken, but there are obvious advantages.
 However, in practice it has turned a pleasantly cathartic task into something that makes one chew one’s desk in frustration.
 The Online Learning Environment (which absolutely nobody refers to as ‘olé!’) is a joyless, counter-intuitive piece of crap.
 Having clicked through half a dozen screens to get to the blasted essays, each one appears in a window much smaller than one would like.
 The staff member can then mark up the text by attaching comments (slowly, laboriously) and scrolling through the paragraphs, fingers curled and wizened, all the time remembering that one’s New Year Resolution for the last four years has been to spend less time looking at screens.
-Marking up in this way isn’t anything like as quick or useful as (say) tracked changes in Word, and very often one simply gives up recording the more minor things.
-There is also no straightforward way to do detailed work, such as punctuating a sentence or suggesting words that could usefully have been removed from a paragraph, and the autosave doesn’t work properly and periodically tosses one out of the system without warning, like a crotchety bull tossing an inept matador out of the ring (olé!).
+Marking up in this way isn’t anything like as quick or useful as (say) using a red pen on some actual paper, or tracked changes in Word, and very often one simply gives up recording the more minor things.
+There is also no straightforward way to do detailed work, such as punctuating a sentence or suggesting words that could usefully have been removed from a paragraph, and the autosave doesn’t work properly, periodically tossing one out of the system without warning, like a crotchety bull tossing an inept matador out of the ring (olé!).
 Having read and marked an essay after a fashion, one is then required to give feedback under a set of meaningless headings, record one’s mark in several places, and then, exhausted, sweaty, and with a lingering sense of doubt that this exercise has achieved anything very much, move onto the next essay.
 Our marking system was, I suggest, developed by the same moron that put together the online ordering system for purchasing jam jars at my hitherto preferred jam jar emporium.

 As I am fond of remarking in fits of false modesty, some can sing; some can dance; and some can make preserves.
 Happily, I can do all three (simultaneously if required).
 Making jam, jelly, curd and marmalade is, however, something I can do well.
 This not just any old jam, jelly, curd and marmalade: these are the finest fruit-based preserves known to man.
 Late summer is the time to make jam with soft fruit, and the point at which the season turns from autumn to winter is when I make jelly out of hard fruit such as quinces and crabapples.
 January is for marmalade, because Seville oranges and bergamot (also called Marrakesh lemons, which I prefer as it’s in keeping with Seville oranges) are in season.
 Marmalade requires three categories of ingredient (fruit, sugar, and liquid) and I like to experiment with all of them.
 This year, for example, I am attempting three concurrent batches, the first of which contained Seville oranges, lemons, demerara sugar and six pints of ginger tea.
 One can only eat so much marmalade, and I give a lot of it away.
 After devouring the smashing orangey bit in the middle, people are often thoughtful enough to return the jars to me, but even so I thought it was high time I bought some more, and ordered forty-five online.
 That was a week ago, and the third batch of marmalade remains unmade, for reasons that will become apparent in what follows.